-Babies up to eight weeks premature at The Mom's Place will be stabilized in the birthing room and returned to mom within minutes of delivery, attached to monitoring and respiratory equipment as needed.
-Mom and baby are transferred to one of the Special Care Nursery's four family care rooms, where mom receives her postpartum care while her baby receives specialized care.
-An experienced team of neonatologists and pediatricians from the Children's Hospital at Dartmouth-Hitchcock (CHaD) will provide medical care and oversee the sophisticated monitoring equipment and life-saving support systems.
+The Mom's Place stabilizes babies up to eight weeks premature in the birthing room, returns them to the mother within minutes of delivery, and attaches them to monitoring and respiratory equipment as needed.
+Mothers and their babies are transferred to one of the Special Care Nursery's four family care rooms, where the mother receives her postpartum care while her baby receives specialized care.
+An experienced team of neonatologists and pediatricians from the Children's Hospital at Dartmouth-Hitchcock (CHaD) provide medical care and oversee the sophisticated monitoring equipment and life-saving support systems.

 If a baby is born before 32 weeks or requires additional attention based on a specific condition or illness, the Special Care Nursery includes a stabilization room with 24-hour ventilator support and preparation for transfer to a Neonatal Intensive Care Unit if needed.

-Babies who need to be transferred to a tertiary care center will have the option of going to CHaD at Dartmouth-Hitchcock Medical Center in Lebanon, or to the hospital of their choice.
+Babies who need to be transferred to a tertiary care center have the option of going to CHaD at Dartmouth-Hitchcock Medical Center in Lebanon, NH, or to the hospital of their choice.